salmanee/Librarian/README.md

 Naming app versions after their sha256 will enable us to: (1) distinguish between different versions of the same app, (2) easily match every app version with [version details](https://androzoo.uni.lu/lists) found in AndroZoo such as: vercode, markets, apk_size etc.

 * **UnknownLibs_bins**: This folder contains binaries extracted from apps in `sample_apps` arranged into folders based on the binary's sha256.
-To obtain these binaries, Run: `python3 cluster_libs.py`
 For example, the following cluster contains 5 identical binaries (i.e. they share the same sha256), which were extracted from 5 different apps or app versions:
 ```
 |-- ca8a18f07d0d16e3ce1f4cb35d6d326fd0bbb2a4e82488a937f6feffbfa44b3b
 |   |-- libsqlite3_15C20748A3EFC1A276283E322023BF22FC7755BCF63A389886F1780E69D17C72.so